memob0x/steamlink-xsession/README.md

 ## Constraints

-This project is designed to work on top of [Raspbian](https://www.raspberrypi.com/software/);

-it has been tested on Bullseye with LightDM as display manager, and "pi" as the default user.
+This project has been tested on a Raspberry Pi 3 default installation only, which should consist in [Raspbian](https://www.raspberrypi.com/software/) Bullseye with LightDM as display manager, and "pi" as the default user.

 ## Installation